ericoporto/ags-manual-wiki/Tumbleweed.md

 ### Semi-blocking movement functions

-Semi-blocking means, that you can cancel the movement, but certain code is only executed, after the character has actually reached it’s goal.
+Semi-blocking means, that you can cancel the movement, but certain code is only executed, after the character has actually reached it's goal.
 To archive this, these functions are called inside an if-clause.

 Example: